wjia26/wjia26.github.io/_posts/2020-04-19-abtesting.markdown

 Such established players have already carved out their niche and stakeholders already have concrete OKR's that they need hit.
 Plus AB testing relies on experiments having a large enough sample size for each variation and a high enough conversion rate for any test to be meaningful.
 Not to mention the slight overhead it will put on your development efforts.
-The key thing here is that it is ~~optimization~~ we're looking at doing - not ~~transformation~~.
+The key thing here is that it is **optimization** we're looking at doing - not **transformation**.
-If you're a startup that's still pivoting every couple of months then AB testing isn't going to do much - you should first try to find your niche and when you get big enough only then consider running tests.
+If you're a startup that's still pivoting every couple of months then AB testing isn't going to do much - you should first try to find your niche and when you get big enough and have decided upon revenue streams - only then consider running tests.

 ## 4. Get an AB testing tool (or build one):
 If you're serious about doing testing you should spend time building one out or spending $$$ in getting a tool like Optimizely.
 I can attest that manually sifting through data - filtering outliers and calculating statistical significance is not the most fun thing to do after you've done it like 5 times.
-Getting a tool means freeing up Data peoples time to craft more precise experiments.
+Getting a tool means freeing up time to craft more precise experiments.

-## 5. Still understand the math behind AB Testing - even if you have a tool:
+## 5. Understand the math behind AB Testing - even if you have a tool:
 Understanding the stats behind AB testing will give you intuition behind how factors like conversion rates,sample size, number of variations and time all interplay with each other.
-As an Analyst you'll still need to provide the parameters to conducting a successful test - this means knowing how long to run it for and approximating the traffic required to get meaningful results/
+As an Analyst you'll still need to provide the parameters to conducting a successful test - this means knowing how long to run it for and approximating the traffic required to get meaningful results.
+That way, you know that the results being spat out aren't just due to some voodoo magic working in the background.
 My personal AB-testing handbook has been [Evan Miller's website](https://www.evanmiller.org/ab-testing/).
 He is extremely rigorous with his explanations and will give you the foundations for how to properly conduct test.

 ## 6. Be precise in your metrics definitions and ensure tracking logic is correct: